Fuerteventura: Population

 Comparing this data with the 2001 census shows that the number of permanent residents born on the island has increased by just 3,000.
 The number who have moved in from abroad has increased by 22,910, making this the biggest contributor to population growth in recent years.

 Education

 The island has 116 schools, with a total of 14,337 pupils.
 Of these, 45 are primary schools, ten are secondary schools, six are for Baccalaureate students and four are vocational colleges.

 Fuerteventura also has a centre linked with the National University of Distance Education, offering courses in many subjects including economics, business studies, law, history and tourism.

 Administration

-Fuerteventura is governed by the Island Department of the Government of Spain, which holds the rank of a Government Subdepartment.
+Fuerteventura is governed by the Island Council of Fuerteventura, which holds the rank of a Government Subdepartment.
 The government building is located in the centre of the capital city.

 This institution is charged with representing the Government of Spain on the island, and managing all the functions that are not under control of the Canarian Government.
 This includes the following public services: